EHB-MCT/remedial-assignment-RobbeDeClerck/README.md

 Players must ensure that their device’s sound is **enabled and functional** in order to successfully complete all tasks.
 Using headphones is recommended for the best experience and to avoid missing important auditory cues.

 ---

+## 💰 Resource Economy

+In addition to benchmarking cognitive performance, the project introduces a **lightweight resource economy**:

+- 🎯 **Earning Points**
+  - Each completed cognitive task (Reaction Time, Auditory Memory, Visual Perception) rewards the player with points.
+  - The amount of points may scale with performance (e.g., faster reactions, higher accuracy).

+- 💾 **Persistent Storage**
+  - Points are stored locally in a JSON file on the player’s machine.
+  - This ensures resources **carry over between play sessions**, simulating persistent progression.

+- 🔓 **Unlocking Difficulties**
+  - The **Hard difficulty plate** requires a certain number of points to activate.
+  - Players who haven’t earned enough cannot step on the plate, simulating a gated economy system.

+---